tomwimmenhove/subarufobrob/README.md

 # subarufobrob
-Hijack a 2009 (and probably others) subaru forester's key fob and steal all the things
+Hijack a subaru's key fob and steal all the things

 Usage:
 - Build it: